pyrodata/editor/README.md

 ## WIP

-This is still in WIP stage, however, the editor is already fully functional.
+This is still in WIP stage, the editor is functional.

-You can see a demo by cloning the project and the running it in a dev environment using
+You can test it by cloning the project and the running it in a dev environment using

 ```bash
 pnpm run dev